 CIV 654 Water Resource Systems Engineering.
-(3) Hours) Linear and non-linear optimization models and simulation models for planning and management of water systems; single- and multi-objective analysis and stochastic techniques. and deterministic Prerequisites: CIV 554 or permission of the Department.
+(3 Hours) Linear and non-linear optimization models and simulation models for planning and management of water systems; single- and multi-objective analysis and deterministic and stochastic techniques.
+Prerequisites: CIV 554 or permission of the Department.